CPDT-KA Certified PhD Behavioral Neuroscience NYC

 Bite Inhibition & Mouthing

-Teaching puppies appropriate pressure and redirecting mouthing behavior before it escalates.
-This is one of the most common issues in the first 6 months and the easiest to address early.
+Those tiny teeth are sharp, and your hands know it.
+We teach appropriate pressure and redirect mouthing before it becomes a real problem.
+This is the most common issue in the first 6 months — and the easiest to fix early.

-Dog and trainer during private in-home training session in New York City
+Private in-home dog training session in a New York City apartment

 What to Expect